-Even though there were major issues with missing photos, pilled-up data and minor bugs are the most common reasons for this issue nowadays.
-And, with an app like the Photos is, you don’t need all that cached data at all.
+Even though there were major issues with missing photos, pilled-up data, and minor bugs are the most common reasons for this issue nowadays.
+And, with an app like Photos, you don’t need all that cached data at all.

 The app might load faster, but nothing of importance is lost if you delete it.
 Furthermore, that should resolve the issue at hand and show all photos you already have in Google Photos for Web.